-Self-harm learning networks
+Self-harm learning network

 The project will be delivered by West Sussex Mind and YMCA DownsLink Group.